 4/1.15/3.3.2 Responsibility of the entities involved in the operation of ESIM

-For the operation of earth station on aircraft and vessels the responsibilities of the entities involved was studied.
+For the operation of A-ESIM and M-ESIM the responsibilities of the entities involved was studied.
 It was agreed that the most practical and pragmatic way with which ESIM could be notified is under the provisions of Annex 1 of Draft Resolution [A115].
-In accordance with these provisions, the only administration that could notify ESIM is the same administration as the one notifying the GSO network with which the ESIM communicate.
+In accordance with these provisions, the only administration that could notify an ESIM is the same administration as the one notifying the GSO network with which the ESIM communicate.

 4/1.15/3.4 Operation of A-ESIM and M-ESIM communicating GSO FSS satellites in the frequency band 12.75-13.25 GHz